 We will host a pre-trip meeting the evening before your trip.
 If your trip starts in Fairbanks, rendezvous at the Arctic Wild “World Headquarters” at 2155 Alston Rd near the Airport at 4 pm.

 For trips starting in Kotzebue we meet at the Golden Eagle Flying Service hangar at 6:45 pm.
 For other starting locations, we will contact you about the meeting location and time.

 Regardless of location the pre-trip meeting is a meet-and-greet, orientation, and Q&A session all rolled into one!
 Please bring all your gear in backpacks or river bags- all of it– as you intend to carry it.
 We will weigh it, and help winnow it, if necessary.
 The meeting takes about 2 hours.

-Leave your cell phones and satellite phones at home.
+We encourage you to leave your cell phones and satellite phones at home.
 We carry satellite phones for medical emergencies and for the safe conduct of every trip.
 Few technologies impact a wilderness experience like a satellite phone and its ability to instantly contact the outside world.
 People traveled in remote wilderness for centuries without the aid of satellite phones.
 So can we!!

 Valuables & Extra Gear

 You may want to leave valuables in your hotel safe while on the trip.
 Most hotels or B&Bs will store your extra gear.
 Alternately you can leave it in our van or at our shop, but we cannot guarantee its safety.